fluent/fluent-bit-docs/concepts/data-pipeline/input.md

 When an input plugin loads, an internal _instance_ is created.
 Each instance has its own independent configuration.
 Configuration keys are often called _properties_.

-Every input plugin has its own documentation section where it's specified how it can be used and what properties are available.
+Every input plugin has its own documentation section that specifies how to use it and what properties are available.

 For more details, see [Input Plugins](https://docs.fluentbit.io/manual/pipeline/inputs).